-The Engaging with Government programme is a three day course which will take place in March 2018 and is designed to provide an insight into the policy making process, and help participants develop the skills needed to pursue the policy implications of their research.
+This programme is a three-day course which is designed to provide an insight into the policy making process, and help participants develop the skills needed to pursue the policy implications of their research.
 It also aims to build links between policy makers and the most dynamic new research in the arts and humanities.
 We are inviting eligible researchers to submit an application to attend the course.

 The programme will: